DHeemann/WebScraping_Network/README.md

 # Web scraping network chart
 R Shiny dashboard to scrape content from Wikipedia and show the connection (network) between different pages.

+Link to the Shiny application: https://heemann.shinyapps.io/webscraping_network/ ([ctrl]+mousewheel to adjust to browser size)

 The logic is as follows:

 1. Clicking on "**Create new network**" will retrieve every linked word (blue link) in the the main body of the specified wikipedia article